Get access to everything we publish when you sign up for Outside+.

 Spyder Brrr Berry Head Band | $25

-While the fun texture and bright stripes might draw you to this band, the lined interior is what will have you keep coming back to it.
+While the fun texture and Elsa-like colorway might draw you to this running headband made for winter, the lined interior is what will have you keep coming back to it.
 It will add a bright pop to any of your running looks.